o3bvv/isotopic-logging/README.rst

   screwing up its semantics.

-``isotopic-logging`` comes very useful when you have a single log stream, which is populated from parrallel sources (threads or processes), and you need to detect flow of a single operation in a mess of interweaving log messages and to distinguish different instances of the same operation.
+``isotopic-logging`` comes very useful when you have a single log stream, which is populated from parallel sources (threads or processes), and you need to detect flow of a single operation in a mess of interweaving log messages and to distinguish different instances of the same operation.